lesego12/alx-higher_level_programming/0x00-python-hello_world/README.md

 File: 8-concat_edges.py is a source code to print object-oriented programming with Python, followed by a new line.

 File: 9-easter_egg.py is a Python script that prints “The Zen of Python”, by TimPeters.

+File: 10-check_cycle.c is  a function in C that checks if a singly linked list has a cycle in it.